rfordyce/ttt_2022/README.md

 Template discovery works incredibly well if the template is an exact match, otherwise results vary wildly

 However, this is somewhat fixed by the board and possible keys being very simplistic

+I strongly suspect that a workflow around some sort of bounded matrix comparison for each block and then picking the best of the three choices for it will make detection work well (surprisingly, histogram doesn't seem to work nicely, though it could be misuse on my part)
+- orient and crop reasonably (working!)
+- slice into 9 blocks
+- compare
+- select best match (beware empty may be troublesome to detect)

 Exact template matching (and especially note non-detection)
 ![exact_template_matching.png](/_img/exact_template_matching.png)